June 5, 2018 at 11:01 pm #15993RadarModerator

-The final few miles to Andy’s were also great fun and we rounded of an excellent day out by watching a bit of ‘Shed and Buried’ on the telly where Messrs Cole and Luvgrove grub around dusty barns looking for knackered bikes amongst other things to do up and sell on very dubious levels of ‘profit’.
+The final few miles to Andy’s were also great fun.
+We rounded of an excellent day out by watching a bit of ‘Shed and Buried’ on the telly where Messrs Cole and Lovegrove grub around dusty barns looking for knackered bikes amongst other things to do up and sell on very dubious levels of ‘profit’.

-I knocked off the final 30 miles home with a big grin on my face and very happy that I had covered a little over 200 fun miles during the day on the MV
+I knocked off the final 30 miles home with a big grin on my face .
+I was very happy that I had covered a little over 200 fun miles during the day on the MV

 Is summer here?
 I think it might just be!